Monte Carlo Simulations of Crystal Defects in Open Ensembles

 In reality, a crystal exposed to vacuum will minimize its Gibbs free energy by forming internal defects, which grow or shrink the lattice while conserving the total number of atoms.
 For a $\mu PT$ simulation representing part of an extended $NPT$ crystal, this condition is equivalent to minimizing $g=G/N$.
 Using numerically integrated $G$, Fig. \ref{fig:solid}(b) plots $g$ against $\langle N \rangle/N_0 - 1$ to reveal a minimum corresponding to the equilibrium vacancy concentration of an extended $NPT$ crystal.
 In contrast to fluids, this is the only point where $\mu = g$ in a solid with point defects \cite{mullins85}.
-However, Fig. \ref{fig:solid}(b) indicates that the absolute difference between minimum $g$ and $g_0$ is small enough that the extended $NPT$ crystal can be approximated using $\mu \simeq g_0$.
-As validation, the vertical line in Fig. \ref{fig:solid}(b) indicates that $\langle N \rangle (\mu=g_0)$ coincides with the minimum in $g$ within the resolution of the simulations.
+However, Fig. \ref{fig:solid}(b) indicates that the absolute difference between $g_{\rm{min}}$ and $g_0$ is small enough that the extended $NPT$ crystal can be approximated using $\mu = g_0 \simeq g_{\rm{min}}$.
+As validation, the vertical line in Fig. \ref{fig:solid}(b) indicates that $\langle N \rangle (\mu=g_0)$ coincides with $g_{\rm{min}}$ within the resolution of the simulations.
+Defect concentrations were also fit to a model of ideal configurational entropy (see Appendix \ref{app:ideal}), which largely reproduces the $\mu PT$ calculations in Fig. \ref{fig:solid}.
+This is not surprising given the small numbers of vacancies and interstitials, but nonetheless validates $\mu PT$ MC as a viable tool for studying crystal defects.

+Indeed, $\mu PT$ MC is particularly valuable for simulating complex, extended defects such as crystal GBs.
+Atomistic GBs are usually created by joining two misoriented crystals, but this construction does not generally correspond to physical equilibrium.
+Crucially, the structure of a given boundary will change as atoms are added or removed from its core \cite{tasker83,phillpot92,vonalfthan06}.
+GBs form distinct phases at different atomic densities, which are usually represented as fractions of the crystal plane parallel to the interface \cite{frolov13,frolov13a}.
+The symmetric tilt and twist GBs considered in this study have only one such plane, which contains $N_{\parallel}$ atoms in the area of a simulation.
+Since equilibrium GB structure is unaffected by the addition or removal of a complete parallel plane, the atomic density is represented as